lepicekmichal/SignalRKore/README.md

  * You can implement anything you find plausible
  */
 automaticReconnect = AutomaticReconnect.Custom { previousRetryCount, elapsedTime ->
-    // before each attempt wait random time but at most 60 seconds delay(Random.nextLong(60_000))
+    // before each attempt wait random time
-}
+    // but at most only the time that we are already trying to reconnect delay(Random.nextLong(elapsedTime.inWholeMilliseconds)) }
 ```